 Google reports that 61% of users are unlikely to return to a mobile site they had trouble accessing, and 40% will visit a competitor’s site instead.
 With mobile traffic accounting for 58.67% of all website traffic globally (Statista, 2023), a poor mobile experience literally cuts your potential revenue in half.

-- • Mobile users 5x more likely to leave if not optimized
+- Higher exit rates without optimization.
+Mobile users are 5x more likely to leave.

 A GlobalSign survey found that 85% of online shoppers avoid unsecured websites.
 Google Chrome now displays “Not Secure” warnings for sites without HTTPS, immediately destroying visitor trust.
 HubSpot research shows that 82% of respondents would leave a site that is not secure.

-According to Backlinko's analysis of 11.8 million Google search results:
+According to Backlinko’s analysis of 11.8 million Google search results (learn more about SEO fundamentals):

 - The #1 result in Google gets 27.6% of all clicks